Pizza dough recipe- Napoli style

 Can be sourced from any good supplier but try and make sure they are the best available as they’ll have the best flavour.
 There are several Italian 00 flour importers for large 25kg sacks but for home use, get organic 00 flour and yeast from a mill like Shipton mill who specialise in organic high quality flours.

 For mozzarella we recommend organic and biodynamic Laverstoke Park Farm buffalo cheese which is superb quality.
-For classic neapolitan style pizza you need San Marzano tomatoes, available in cans from specialist suppliers but given there’s a lot of fake cans around, you’re better off just buying a can of organic peeled plum tomatoes are processing yourself.
+For classic neapolitan style pizza you need San Marzano tomatoes, available in cans from specialist suppliers but given there’s a lot of fake cans around, you’re better off just buying a can of organic peeled plum tomatoes for processing yourself.

 Everything else, just buy organic vegetable and herbs